pytrackdat/pytrackdat/README.md

   1. Export all tables as CSV files using the PyTrackDat-supplied action in the web interface.

-  2. Either use the downloaded CSV files in the `analyze.py` script to generate a new design file or use your original design file.
+  2. Either use the downloaded CSV files in the `ptd-analyze` script to generate a new design file or use your original design file.
 Make sure to restore any foreign keys (and other changes) from before if starting anew.

   3. Modify the design file to include any desired modifications, such as new or altered columns.
 If needed, modify the CSV files to reflect renamed